 - Price and quality: Infants’ feet grow so fast that frequent purchases of new shoes are necessary, a fact some parents may find inconvenient.
 Raising small children is expensive in many ways.
 But in the case of footwear, the parent is dealing with the child’s foot health.
 And the matter of risking foot development in order to “economize” becomes a false economy.

-Do you have a baby who is just starting to walk?
-Have you found a particular pair of shoes that works best for his or her feet?
+Are you having a hard time finding a pair of first walking shoes for your baby?
 Certainly contact me via e-mail or in the comments section with further questions that I will most likely be able to answer.
-I will continue to post informative articles penned by me that address important topics such as this one.